kingchang/vspherefdw/README.md

 vspherefdw is a PostgreSQL foreign data wrapper to query your VMware vSphere service.

 ## Features:
-### Table: vmlist
+- Table: vmlist
   - List all virtual machines.
   - Power On or Off the specified virtual machine.
+- Table: hostlist
+  - List all vSphere hosts.

-#### Sample of "vmlist" table
+### Sample of "vmlist" table
 ```
 postgres=# SELECT numcpu, memorysize, powerstate, host, ip FROM vmlist;
           name         | numcpu | memorysize | powerstate |     host      |       ip